Shulun/shulun.github.io/README.md

 ### About Permission

 The project is open-sourced under MIT license.
 You can use either Online or PDF version without an explicit statement or link to this project.
-Please do not distribute my pdf version of CV without permission.
+Please do not redistribute my pdf version of CV without permission.
 Credit of that format goes to Byungjin Park: [GitHub](https://github.com/posquit0)

 ## License